SUMMER APPEAL 2025

 Sustain and extend our Schools - What if? programme which takes performances and workshops to local schools including those for young people with disabilities and serving areas of socio-economic and rural deprivation.

-Older isolated adults
+Older, isolated adults

 Funds raised through the summer appeal will:

-Help develop our new initiative taking If Opera artists into the community to enrich the lives of socially isolated older people.
+Help develop our initiative taking If Opera artists into the community to enrich the lives of socially isolated older people.

 We do not receive any public funding, and we carefully balance our annual budget through commercially driven sales (tickets and associated products), gifts, grants and sponsorship.

 All donations no matter how large or small make a real difference and the following examples show how your funding could be directed.
-These programmes rely on the support we receive from generous individuals who share our belief in the importance of this work.
+These projects rely on the support we receive from generous individuals who share our belief in the importance of this work.

 For example: